 Priority will be given to children whose parents applied on time and will be ranked in accordance with the priority criteria set out below.
-Where there are more applications than places or there is a tie, the next relevant criteria will be used to determine which application should be offered the place, if they still have identical ranking then lots will be drawn (see section 9.1 below):
+Where there are more applications than places or there is a tie, the next relevant criteria will be used to determine which application should be offered the place, if they still have identical ranking then lots will be drawn (see section 10 below):

 1 st Children who are looked after and those children who were previously looked after children.
 (See note i.)
 2 nd Pupils who live in the catchment area.
 (See note ii.)
-3 rd Pupils who will have a brother or sister attending the same school at the point that they will be attending.
-(See note iii.)
+3 {rd} Pupils who have a sibling (see note iii) already attending Great Dalby Primary School and who will still be attending the school at the point of entry.
 4 th Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
 (Professional documentation confirming the situation must be submitted with the application.)
 (See note iv.)
 5 th Pupils living nearest to the school measured in a straight-line distance (home to school front gate).
 (See note v.)